chaohuichen/ChinesePoemPhaser3/README.md

 ## Features

--the player has to collect the matching chinese charater.
+- the player has to collect the matching chinese charater.
--the English translation after the player collect all the require chinese characters.
+- the English translation after the player collect all the require chinese characters.

 ## Project Challenges

--the game logic are a bit challenge for me to figure out where should the character goes -creat the chinese character sprite by using Piskel
+- the game logic are a bit challenge for me to figure out where should the character goes
+- creat the chinese character sprite by using Piskel